A Better way than Staggered Iterations for Delivery

 A better way than staggered iterations for delivery

 I have seen many companies that are trying to move towards greater agility get trapped in the past by creating artificial silos based on skills.
-They believe that by creating a timbox for planning, development and testing that we can get closer to agility and move away from our traditional models.
-Unfortunately the actual result is to enshrine that traditional staged model and step sideways on the path to agility, not forwards.
-In many cases, it can be a significant step backward that will take many painful years to rectify.
+They believe that by creating a timebox for planning, development and testing that we can get closer to agility and move away from our traditional models.
+Unfortunately, the actual result is to enshrine that traditional staged model and step sideways on the path to agility, not forwards.
+In many cases, it can be a significant step backwards that will take many painful years to rectify.

 This is not the action of a Professional Scrum Team, but that of, at best amateurs and at worst cowboys.

 In the diagram above we have an 18-week cycle from inception to delivery.
 That’s more than 4 months between ideation and delivery with a lag of 2 months to even get feedback with a 2 month lag for all subsequent feedback.
 Worse this is the most expensive kind of feedback as the Coding and Testing teams have already moved on from the thing that is getting feedback, and the result of that feedback will be more expensive to implement.
 Indeed worse yet if QA finds something that needs to be fixed, we have maximised not only the cost to fix but the meantime to repair as the developers have moved on.
 And what do they do with that feedback?
 How is it, prioritised?
 Do they quit what they are doing immediately and fix the previous iteration, or do they wait until after they deliver this one?
 What if they are blocking QA?
 Does QA sit around till the end of the iteration after the one they reported the problem in?

 The solutions to staggered iterations for delivery

 We need to foster teams over individuals and make those teams responsible for the delivery of working software.
 To get that we need cross-functional teams that can turn ideas into that working software.
 And we need to do it often.